moby/moby/docs/sources/use/networking.rst

 Well.
 Things get complicated here.

-The ``vethXXXX`` interface is the host side of a point-to-point link between the host and the corresponding container, the other side of the link being materialized by the container's ``eth0`` interface.
+The ``vethXXXX`` interface is the host side of a point-to-point link between the host and the corresponding container; the other side of the link being materialized by the container's ``eth0`` interface.
 This pair (host ``vethXXX`` and container ``eth0``) are connected like a tube.
 Everything that comes in one side will come out